Esri/arcgis-maps-sdk-java-samples/map/map-reference-scale/README.md

 ## How to use the sample

-* Use the drop box at the top to set the map's reference scale (1:500,000 1:250,000 1:100,000 1:50,000).
-* Click the button to set the map scale to the reference scale.
-* Use the menu checkboxes in the layer menu to set which feature layers should honor the reference scale.
+Use the drop box at the top to set the map's reference scale (1:500,000 1:250,000 1:100,000 1:50,000).
+Click the 'Set Map Scale to Reference Scale' button to set the map scale to the reference scale.
+Use the menu checkboxes in the layer menu to set which feature layers should honor the reference scale.

 ## How it works

-1. Get and set the reference scale property on the `ArcGISMap` object.
+1. Get and set the reference scale property of the `ArcGISMap`.
-2. Get and set the scale symbols property on each individual `FeatureLayer` object.
+2. Get and set the scale symbols property on each individual `FeatureLayer`.

 ## Relevant API